101death/courtcam/README.md

 ## Overview

-This system uses computer vision and machine learning to detect tennis courts and track people on them, providing real-time analysis of who is in-bounds or out-of-bounds on each court.
-Perfect for tennis facilities, coaches, and event organizers who need automated court monitoring.
+This advanced computer vision system detects tennis courts and tracks people on them, providing real-time analysis of who is in-bounds or out-of-bounds.
+Perfect for tennis facilities, coaches, and event organizers who need automated court monitoring with high accuracy and minimal setup.

 ### Features

-- **Court Detection**: Automatically identifies tennis courts using color analysis
+- **Court Detection**: Automatically identifies tennis courts using advanced color analysis algorithms
-- **People Tracking**: Detects and tracks people using YOLOv5 object detection
+- **People Tracking**: Detects and tracks people using state-of-the-art YOLOv5/YOLOv8 object detection
-- **Position Analysis**: Determines if people are in-bounds, out-of-bounds, or off-court
+- **Position Analysis**: Precisely determines if people are in-bounds, on sidelines, or off-court
-- **Court Numbering**: Numbers each court and tracks people per court
+- **Multi-Court Support**: Numbers each court and tracks people per court automatically
-- **Rich Visualization**: Outputs images with color-coded courts and player positions
+- **Rich Visualization**: Outputs detailed images with color-coded courts and player positions
-- **Configuration**: Highly customizable with easy-to-modify settings
+- **Flexible Configuration**: Highly customizable with easy-to-modify settings
+- **Multiple Model Support**: Works with both YOLOv5 and YOLOv8 models for optimal performance

 ## Quick Start